 If the transaction is one for which you can't use ARTL, you can file an SDLT return online using either HMRC’s Stamp Taxes Online service or software from a commercial software provider.
 You can find out more about these options by following the links at the end of this section.

 You also have the option to file a paper return, but this takes longer to complete and any mistakes will take longer to resolve.
-You will also have to post the return to HM Revenue & Customs (HMRC), and wait to receive the SDLT5 certificate which you will need to register the transaction with the Registers of Scotland.
+You will also have to post the return to HMRC, and wait to receive the SDLT5 certificate which you will need to register the transaction with the Registers of Scotland.

 You can find out more about filing online or paper SDLT returns outside the ARTL system in our guides below.